Warsaw concentration camp: Personnel

 The Warsaw concentration camp usually featured SS officers who were deemed to be low-value workers.
 The first two commandants exhibited incompetence and little interest in the functioning of the camp.
 Many of the Volksdeutsche were hardly able to speak German, while some were illiterate.
 Corruption was rampant and extended up to the apex of the camp's hierarchy, which Andreas Mix attributes to the fact that like the senior SS officers, the kapos were Germans, therefore, the SS officers frequently made illicit agreements with them.
 The irregularities were so numerous that SS authorities eventually intervened.
-Andreas Mix suggests that the trigger for such an intervention was an escape of a Reichsdeutsche prisoner.
+Mix suggests an escape of a Reichsdeutsche prisoner triggered this intervention.